 Costs associated with the scheme have been monitored throughout 2022/23.
 The most recent actuarial assessments of the outstanding cases have estimated the total cost of the scheme to be £155.3m - a further £30.3m spend above the original estimate.
-The provision has therefore been increased by this amount and this has, while the council awaits a further capitalisation direction, been funded from general fund reserves.
+The provision has therefore been topped up by this amount.